What Is a 4.5% Real Estate Commission?

 In a conventional transaction with a 6% fee, each agent collects 3% of the home's sale price.

 Agents offer a reduced commission to help them attract more sellers in a competitive market.
-When shopping for a real estate agent, make sure you choose one who won't cut corners on service in exchange for a lower rate.
+When shopping for a real estate agent, choose one who won't cut corners on service in exchange for a lower rate.

 👋 Get a better agent AND bigger savings